xianghuiluo/TechnicalNotes/articles/wireguard.md

 # WireGuard Setup

-This note walks through the steps to set up a WireGuard server on a home computer in a home network so that a client device away from home can access the home network and also be able to direct the internet traffic through the WireGuard server.
+This note walks through the steps to set up a WireGuard server on a home computer in a home LAN so that a client device away from home can access the home LAN and also be able to direct the internet traffic through the WireGuard VPN.

-## Home Network Environment
+## Home LAN Environment
-Here we suppose the home network consists of a home router and several devices connected to it.
+Here we suppose the home LAN consists of a home router and several devices connected to it.
 Let us assume the following:
 - The public IP of the router is **101.92.31.37**
 - The devices on the LAN of the router are assigned local IP's with DHCP
 - The LAN IP range is **192.168.0.0/24**